wso2-incubator/identity-authentication-flow-composer/README.md

 <p align="center">
   <br>
-  Authentication Flow Composer is a UI-based tool to design and configure the authentication flows for the WSO2 Identity Server.
+  A UI-based tool to design and configure the authentication flows for the WSO2 Identity Server.<br>
   This approach allows users to define the authentication flows without any prior syntax knowledge.
   <br>
 </p>